ayota/github_basics/workflow.md

  ```shell
  git checkout -b [your new branch] develop
  ```
-  :boom: **a convention for naming branches:** We've settled into a pattern of [issue no.]_[some description of what you're doing].
+  :boom: **The convention for naming branches** is [issue no.]_[some description of what you're doing].
 For example, a branch fixing Issue 38, which describes an issue with toasters exploding for like, no reason, would be `38_exploding_toasters`.

  ##### Moving to an already-created branch
  ```shell